Vishwjeet-Feb/functions/README.md

 ## 14. getGridValue :

-The getElement function you provided is a simple JavaScript function designed to return a jQuery element object based on a given element name or selector.
-Let me break down the function and provide an example:
+Returns the value of a specific table cell in the specified grid identified by gridName, based on the specified row and column indices.

 ### Syntax